 Attachment Theory is a well researched theory which attempts to describe the interpersonal dynamics of individuals within relationship.
 Infant attachment research shows that a child needs at least one attune and empathetic caregiver in order to develop socially and emotionally.
 Adult attachment research highlights an individuals way of responding within adult relationships.
 We can have either a secure or insecure attachment, which includes being anxious, avoidant, or fearful-avoidant.
-The most encouraging thing to learn from attachment research is: we need not have to have “perfect” parents to function securely within relationship.
-While we all have varying degrees of maladaptive coping, we have opportunity to “gain security” through responsive and emphatic relationships throughout the lifespan.
+The most encouraging thing to learn from attachment research is: we do not have to have “perfect” parents to function securely within relationship.
+While we all have varying degrees of maladaptive coping, we have opportunity to “gain security” through responsive and empathic relationships throughout the lifespan.
 Interpersonal Neurobiology discusses the science of why we need empathic & attune relationships in order to develop and thrive.
-We are physiologically created for connection, therefore Neuro-science goes hand in hand with attachment research by explaining what happens neurologically and physiologically when we experience emotionally attune connections versus the alternative.
+Therefore, neuro-science goes hand in hand with attachment research by explaining what happens neurologically and physiologically when we experience emotionally attune connections versus the alternative.

 Emotion Focused Therapy is a theory developed for couples.
 EFT aims to identify a couple’s negative interaction cycle, then seeks to understand the core emotions and unmet needs hiding beneath a couple’s defenses.
 I often find it’s never “what” a couple is fighting about, it’s the undercurrent of hurt emotions that become inflamed.
 Our defenses, (such as: rage, contempt, stonewalling, blaming, avoiding etc.) are the very ways we try to protect ourselves from pain, yet often repel our partner away from us.
 Therefore, by identifying each partner’s defenses & understanding the “why” can help partners move closer towards one another.